faithcure/nuke_code_project/README.md

 # Nuke Python IDE

-**⚠️ Development Stage: This project is currently under development and may not work as expected!**

 A Python IDE built specifically for the Nuke environment, using PySide2 to create a robust and user-friendly code editor for developing scripts and plugins in Nuke.

 ## Table of Contents